GwangGeun/CarrotTV/README.md

 # CarrotTV
 Live Streaming Android App

-If you want to see this project, visit the below link.
+Please click the below link, if you wonder this project.

 http://hoauys.tistory.com/1